SebastianMuskalla/smuskalla.de/README.md

 ### Included material

-* The font "Academicons Modified" is derived from "Academicons" (<https://github.com/jpswalsh/academicons>) by James Walash (<https://github.com/jpswalsh>).\
-  It extends Academicons with the arXiv logo (<https://arxiv.org/>), whose usage is permitted by the Brand Use Guidelines (<https://arxiv.org/about/brand_use>).\
-  In accordance with the SIL OPEN FONT LICENSE Version 1.1 under which the font of Academicons is published, Academicons Modified is also published under the  IL OPEN FONT LICENSE Version 1.1.\
-  See see file [OFL](OFL) for a copy of the license text.
-  See the folder `html/fonts/academicons-modified`  for the font files.

 * normalize.css is licensed under the [MIT LICENSE](MIT)

 * The profile picture is Copyright 2022 strawberrymacaron_art\
 All rights reserved

-* The rest of this code is Copyright 2022 Sebastian Muskalla\
+* The rest of this code is Copyright 2022 - 2025 Sebastian Muskalla\
 All rights reserved